-Dr Andy Lewis
+Dr Andy Lewis - Executive Director

-Andy is one of the most skilled and widely traveled ecotourism professionals in the Indo-Pacific region, with a strong background in small ship adventure cruising.
-He has managed the ecotourism activities aboard the luxury vessel True North for the last decade, exploring and delivering outstanding guest experiences across a wide variety of tropical locations, from the Rowley Shoals to the Kimberley and Great Barrier Reef in Australia; Komodo, Raja Ampat, and West Papua in Indonesia; the Bismarck Sea and Louisiade Archipelago in PNG, and the Western Province of Solomon Islands.
-Andy has a PhD in coral reef ecology from James Cook University and has extensive experience in scuba diving, surfing and kiteboarding in tropical locations.
-An expert underwater photographer and engaging public speaker, Andy’s passion for the reefs, islands and people of the South-Pacific is tangible, and drives the development of the Coral Sea Foundation as a platform for delivering his vision for sustainable reef management and the ultimate marine ecotourism experience.
+Andy is a professional marine scientist and mariner with a PhD in coral reef ecology from James Cook University.
+He managed the ecotourism activities aboard the expedition vessel True North for over a decade, exploring and surveying reefs across a wide variety of tropical locations, from the Rowley Shoals to theGreat Barrier Reef in Australia; Komodo, Raja Ampat, and West Papua in Indonesia; the Bismarck Sea and Louisiade Archipelago in PNG, and the Western Province of Solomon Islands.
+An expert underwater photographer and engaging public speaker, Andy’s passion for the reefs, islands and people of the South-Pacific is tangible, and drives the development of the Coral Sea Foundation as a platform for delivering his vision for marine conservation across the Eastern Coral Triangle.

 Born and raised a surfer and sailor in the Southern Ocean, Scott started out in small business in 1988.
 Scott went on to serve throughout the world as a senior executive, professional consultant and brand-builder in the global sports and action-sports markets.
 Specialising in international business development, distribution, sales and marketing, Scott brings to the Foundation a passion for business development, partnerships, branding and communications and an unrivaled knowledge of creating global brand awareness.
 Scott served as Managing Director of Oakley South Pacific, Director of International, Oakley Inc, Managing Director of Oakley Europe and President of Globe International Limited, among others.